Koszul Duality for Quasi-split Real Groups: Integral regular blocks for a quasi-split group

-This follows from the result of \cite{chang}, \cite{Vogan_max} by a particular case of BGG reciprocity.
-Namely, it follows from {\em loc. cit.} that the dual principal series object $j_*(\cL)$ contains $L_0$ in its Jordan-Hoelder series with multiplicity one; here $\cL$ is an irreducible local system on $X_0$ which belongs to the block.
-On the other hand, for such $\cL$ we have:
+It follows from \cite{chang}, \cite{Vogan_max} that for an irreducible local system $\cL$ on $X_0$ belonging to the block $\cM$ the dual principal series module $j_*(\cL)$ contains $\cL_0$ in its Jordan-Hoelder series with multiplicity one.
+On the other hand, for such an $\cL$ we have:

 which implies that $j^*(Q)$ is projective.
 Thus $j^*(Q)\cong \oplus \cL_i\otimes \EE^{d_i}$, for some $d_i\in \Zet_{\geq 0}$, where $\cL_i$ runs over the set of local systems on $X_0$ belonging to the block.
 Now we have